-Definite-Lived Intangible Assets
+Definite-Lived Intangible Assets (in thousands)

-(in t housands) (in years)
+(in t

 Client relationships \$ 7,146 19

 Developed technology 5,960 19

 Other intangible assets 224 3

 Total definite-lived intangible assets \$ 13,330

 The goodwill resulting from the transaction is primarily attributed to the potential growth in the Company's DSA businesses from customers and technology introduced through Oncotest, the assembled workforce of the acquired business and expected cost synergies.
 The goodwill attributable to Oncotest is not deductible for tax purposes.